EU ministers to hold meeting on horsemeat

 Owen Paterson, Britain's Environment Secretary, told parliament on Tuesday he would meet EU officials in Brussels on Wednesday to work out an action plan.

-"It is clear from my conversations with European ministers and Commissioner (Tonio) Borg that the European Commission recognises the urgency of the current incidents," he said
+"It is clear from my conversations with European ministers and Commissioner (Tonio) Borg that the European Commission ecognises the urgency of the current incidents," he said

 It has caused particular anguish in Britain, where eating horse flesh in virtually taboo.